|

 (see The

-a personal Kaizen wherein a worker uses our Kaizen method (documented in the
+Kaizen method (documented in the Kaizen

 Desk Reference Standard) to improve his or her own job.
 This effort